Three things we learned from the Seahawks’ abysmal 17-15 loss to Washington

 It shouldn’t be this difficult, should it?

-Metcalf is the Seahawks best offensive weapon.
+Metcalf is the Seahawks’ best offensive weapon.
 The Seahawks should be spending all week designing a game plan around getting him the ball, in any and every way possible.

 Wilson should know where 14 is every time he drops back to pass.